Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Once this choice is made, it’s time to think about execution of your program.

 The importance of patient buy-in to executing an effective remote patient monitoring program cannot be overstated.
 To achieve such engagement is dependent upon your ability to educate patients on the nuances of RPM.
-To ensure the short- and long-term viability of an RPM program, you will need patients to initially agree to your recommendation that they begin to use a remote patient home monitoring device and then continue to use the device over time.
+To best ensure the short- and long-term viability of an RPM program, you will need patients to initially agree to your recommendation that they begin to use a remote patient home monitoring device and then continue to use the device over time.

 Such success will largely depend upon your ability to effectively educate patients on remote patient home monitoring and your RPM program.
 Consider following these six recommended practices.